Belonger status: Cayman Islands

 may apply no later than 21 December 2007 to the Chief Immigration Officer for the right to be Caymanian.
 The Chief Immigration Officer is required by law, save in exceptional circumstances, to grant such an application.

-In the Falkland Islands
+Falkland Islands

 Belonger status in the Falkland Islands is officially referred to as "Falkland Islands status".

-In Gibraltar
+Gibraltar

 As with Bermuda, the term itself has been supplanted by "Gibraltarian status".

 To apply for Gibraltarian status under Section 5 of the Gibraltarian Status Act you must qualify under the following:

-5.(1) There shall be entitled to be registered at any time any British national who;